-If you grew up in a home where the TV was always on; people who sits in front of that thing are programmed most hours of their waking time.
+If you grew up in a home where the TV was always on; people who sit in front of that thing are programmed most hours of their waking time.

 I grew up in such a home that I have to re-educate myself to reprogram my belief system.

-The news, TV shows, soap operas and specially advertisements were all meant to program the masses to consume, to buy, to own!
+The news, TV shows, soap operas and especially advertisements were all meant to program the masses to consume, to buy, to own!

 Toys… Lots and Lots of Toys

-Most kids grew up with a humongous amounts of toys; toys that were usually only played once or twice and stored in the basement, attic or a closet, never to be played again.
+Most kids grew up with humongous amounts of toys; toys that were usually only played once or twice and stored in the basement, attic, or a closet, never to be played again.

-Well, some kids do open them once in a while during “special occasions” but truth of the matter is most toys were left to collect dusts and yet kids kept on asking for more.
+Well, some kids do open them once in a while during “special occasions” but the truth of the matter is most toys were left to collect dust and yet kids kept on asking for more.

 And the parents will keep on buying more because “they’re only kids once”.